-- 1. The school office will announce a "Code Red" evacuation over the intercom.
-If you hear this announcement, a sounding of the fire alarm will follow it.
-Proceed outside to your designated fire drill spots with the supplies mentioned below. - 2.
+- 1. The school office will announce a "Code Red" evacuation over the intercom and a sounding of the fire alarm will follow.
+Proceed outside to your designated fire drill spots. - 2.
 Office staff will call the police and ask for appropriate back-up from 911. - 3.
 Office staff will post signs on the door indicating where we have taken the school children.
 We will also alert KSSK (92.3 FM and 59AM) as soon as possible to make news announcements about the condition and location of where to pick up your children. - 4.
-After all students are safely gathered outside we will proceed to the parking lot at Toys R US, lower end.
+Once all students are safely gathered outside, we will proceed to the parking lot at Down To Earth.
 We will wait near the miniature golf area until notified either that it is safe to return to the building or that we need to have a long-term evacuation. - 5.
 For long-term evacuations we will proceed to Alvah Scott Elementary School, our Civil Defense Shelter.
 It is located at 98-1230 Moanalua, 483-7227. - 6.
 Office staff will call Alvah Scott Elementary School to alert them that we are on the way. - 7.
 Teachers will take along a storybook or other items such as art materials to keep the children occupied for some time.
 Teachers remain with students until their legal guardian retrieves them.